 IPMA was created in 1964 to provide a forum for the advancement of in-plant management through education.
-We began with 9 and are now over 700 members.
+We began with 9 and are now nearly 700 members.

 March 12, 1964

 Nine individuals met in New York City to discuss the viability of a professional association dedicated to in-plant management.